Futuring/phantom-html2whatever/README.md

-# phantom-html2pdf for NodeJS
+# phantom-html2whatever for NodeJS

-Simple and lightweight HTML to text conversion using Node and PhantomJS.
+Simple and lightweight HTML to whatever conversion using Node and PhantomJS.

 ## Installation